hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 and a separate one about `unfocus` event

 [19:34:08](#1620329648525CvVEJ:gitter.im) <hiiamboris (NOT THIS ONE)>:
-View events pipeline is a mess, the more issues you raise the more chances are they'll revise it í ½í¸‰
+View events pipeline is a mess, the more issues you raise the more chances are they'll revise it ğŸ˜‰

 [20:15:16](#1620332116554aqgCg:gitter.im) <zwortex (zwortex)>:
 Ok, For the focus: https://github.com/red/red/issues/4891